 - ½ cup brown sugar

 - 1/4 c. water

-- Soak alder planks in warm water for 20 minutes to 1 hour.
+- Soak alder planks in hot water for at least 15 minutes.

 - Preheat gas grill to 350ºF.